FACT-Finder-Web-Components/magento2-module/README.md

 **Note:** More information about SSR concept you can find in the article [Server Side Rendering](https://web-components.fact-finder.de/documentation/4.x/server-side-rendering) from Web Components documentation.

+**Note:** If you have a problem with displaying Fact-Finder campaign while using SSR please set a delay time for loading the SSR component.
+The number of seconds depends on your website speed.

 ### Advanced Settings

 Advanced Settings contains additional parameters used for the `ff-communication` web component.
 Each setting is set to a